1998 Bexley Education Foundation Board of Governors

 The Bexley Education Foundation was created on September 26, 1983 as the Bexley Education Fund by a group of parents and community leaders seeking to channel private support to public education in Bexley.
 In June, 1994, the name was changed to the Bexley Education Foundation and on April 8, 1996 the organization was recognized by the IRS as a 501 (c) 3 tax-exempt, public charity and nonprofit corporation with a 14-member governing board.

-Following up on the success of that campaign, the Foundation initiated its first Celebration of Giving event in 1995 (renamed BRAVO! in 2003), initiated an annual fund drive in 1996, and in 2001 launched its second capital campaign.
-The Campaign for the Performing Arts raised $2.2 million to support the renovation of the high school theater and two elementary theaters.
+Following up on the success of that campaign, the Foundation initiated its first Celebration of Giving event in 1995 (later renamed BRAVO!), initiated an annual fund drive in 1996, and in 2001 launched its second capital campaign.
+The Campaign for the Performing Arts raised $2.2 million to support the renovation of the Bexley High School theater, the Cassingham theater and the performance space at Maryland Elementary School.